-To do this in Malwarebytes, open Malwarebytes, click the Settings icon, select “Malware Exclusions,” and add the folder — typically under Program Files — containing your antivirus program’s files.
+To do this in Malwarebytes, open Malwarebytes, click the Settings icon, select “Allow List,” and add the folder—typically under Program Files—containing your antivirus program’s files.

 For more specific instructions, you might want to perform a web search for “Malwarebytes” and the name of your antivirus program.
 Or just perform a web search for the name of your antivirus program and “exclusions” to find out how to add those exclusions and exclude the files named on the Malwarebytes website.

 Malwarebytes is designed to run alongside a normal antivirus program so you shouldn’t have to worry about this most of the time—especially if you’re just using the free version.
 If you’re using the paid version, setting up exclusions can help you avoid problems and maximize your computer’s performance.
 But even that won’t be completely necessary most of the time.

 - › 15 Super-Charged Alternatives to Built-in Windows Apps

 - › How to Use the Built-in Windows Defender Antivirus on Windows 10

 - › How to Remove a Chrome Extension “Installed by Enterprise Policy” on Windows